sib-swiss/etalk-docker/README.md

 License: read the summary below.

-Clivaz, Claire, Cécile Pache, Marion Rivoal and Martial Sankar, “Multimodal Literacies and Academic Publishing: the eTalks”, Information Services & Use 35/4 (2015), p.
-251-258, https://content.iospress.com/articles/information-services-and-use/isu781

-Clivaz, Claire, Marion Rivoal and Martial Sankar, “A New Plateform for Editing Digital Multimedia: The eTalks”, in New Avenues for Electronic Publishing in the Age of Infinite Collections and Citizen Science: Scale, Openness and Trust, Birgit Schmidt and Milena Dobreva (eds.), IOS Press, 2015, p.
-156-159, http://ebooks.iospress.nl/publication/40894

 ## Getting Started

 This eTalk setup is suitable for research and education purpose.
 It permits to use and test the eTalk application on the user's own plateform.
 It uses the docker-compose tool to set-up the application services (etalk php/apache, mysql, phpmyadmin).